Mining industry of Sudan

-The mining industry of Sudan is mostly driven by extraction fuel minerals, with petroleum accounting for a substantial contribution to the country's economy, until the autonomous region of Southern Sudan became an independent country in July 2011.
-Gold, iron ore, and base metals are mined in the Hassai Gold Mine and elsewhere.
+The mining industry of Sudan is mostly driven by extraction fuel minerals, including gold.
+Prior to becoming independent in 2011 as South Sudan, petroleum extraction in the autonomous region of Southern Sudan accounted for a substantial contribution to the country's economy.
+Following South Sudan's independence, growth in the gold mining industry saw substantial traction.
+By 2022, Sudan would emerge as the third-largest producer of gold in Africa.

+In addition to gold, iron ore, and base metals are mined in the Hassai Gold Mine and elsewhere.
 Chromite is another important mineral extracted from the Ingessana Hills.
 Other minerals extracted are gypsum, salt, and cement.
 Phosphate is found in Mount Kuoun and Mount Lauro in eastern Nuba.
 Reserves of zinc, lead, aluminium, cobalt, nickel in the form of block sulfides, and uranium are also established.
 Large reserves of iron ore have been established.

 History

 Ancient historical records indicate that gold and iron mining in the country existed under the kingdom of Meroë and also during the reign of the kingdom of Nubia, the Pharaonic era, during the Roman period.
 The name 'Neb' in the Nubian language means "gold" and is attributed to the Nuba region.
 It was also called the "country of metal" by the British.

+The independence of South Sudan of 2011 meant that Sudan lost approximately two-thirds of its oil wells, which has been credited with driving increased investment in the gold mining sector.
+In the ten-year period ending in 2022, Sudan would become the third-largest producer of gold in the continent.